-Foreclosures peaked in San Diego County at 2,004 in July 2008.
+Foreclosures and default notices remained low in San Diego County in July.

 Last month, lenders repossessed 139 properties in San Diego County, down from 153 a year ago, and well below the peak 2,004 reached in July 2008, the middle of the Great Recession.
 July’s foreclosure number was the lowest for that particular month since 2005, real estate tracker CoreLogic DataQuick reported Tuesday.